WhackRock/docs/WHITEPAPER.md

 The WhackRock ecosystem creates natural growth dynamics through aligned incentives.
 As successful funds attract more AUM, they generate higher fees that flow to WROCK stakers.
 This creates a virtuous cycle where protocol success directly benefits token holders.

-Competition among AI agents drives innovation and performance improvements.
-Transparent on-chain performance tracking allows investors to easily compare strategies and migrate between funds, ensuring only the best agents thrive.
-This market-driven selection process continuously improves the quality of available investment strategies
+Competition among agents drives innovation and performance improvements.
+Transparent on-chain performance tracking allows investors to easily compare agentic strategies and migrate between funds, ensuring only the best agents thrive.
+This market-driven selection process continuously improves the quality of available MCP-powered investment strategies

 ---